-The Get Moving! to Prevent SH & SEA facilitation team should ideally consist of two facilitators: an internal staff facilitator and an external WRO facilitator.
+The Get Moving! to Prevent SH & SEA facilitation team should ideally consist of at least three facilitators: an internal staff facilitator, an external WRO facilitator and a technical facilitator.
 The internal facilitator should be selected by senior leaders/managers in consultation with a women's rights, gender equality, GBV or protection specialist or, in the absence of this, a senior female staff member.
 Whenever possible, the internal facilitator should be paired with a WRO facilitator who has been trained in and has experience leading the Get Moving! to Prevent SH & SEA approach.